Reading-eScience-Centre/edal-json/html/README.md

 ```

 ## Serve It
-(i.e. starts browser-sync and serves the index.html in src directory to localhost:3000):
+(i.e. starts http-server and serves the index.html in src directory to localhost:8080):

 ```
 npm run serveit